CiscoTestAutomation/pyats/docs/cli/pyats_undevelop.rst

 pyats undevelop
 ===============

-Almost all pyATS package repositories come with a 'make undevelop' command which removes a package from development mode, effectively uninstalling it.
+Almost all pyATS package repositories come with a `make undevelop` command which removes a package from development mode, effectively uninstalling it.
 While this command is useful, it doesn't go the extra mile of reinstalling the uninstalled packages afterwards, often resulting in a non-funtional pyATS installation.
 This is where the `pyats undevelop` command comes in.

 The `pyats undevelop` helper command is designed to ease and expedite the process of removing pyATS packages from development mode.
-After removal from development mode, packages are reinstalled using pip leading to simplified package transitions out of development mode.
+It checks that all of your pyATS packages are up-to-date, removes specified packages from development mode, and then reinstalls the most up-to-date version of those packages using pip.
+No need to run each of these commands manually anymore.

 .. code-block:: text